polkadot-js/apps/README.md

 ## overview

 The repo is split into a number of packages, each representing an application.
-These are -
+These are -om

 - [apps](packages/apps/) This is the main entry point.
 It handles the selection sidebar and routing to the specific application being displayed.
 - [apps-electron](packages/apps-electron/) Desktop app running [apps](packages/apps/).